sebastiancarlos/beachpatrol/README.md

 which might encounter some issues such as Cloudflare's false positives, and extra Google captchas.

-After the browser is launched, it listens on a UNIX socket, `beachpatrol.sock`, for messages by `beachmsg`.
+After the browser is launched, it listens on a UNIX socket for messages by `beachmsg`.
+Each browser/profile(/incognito) combination gets its own socket (`<browser>-<profile>[-incognito].sock`), so multiple instances can run at once and `beachmsg` routes each command to the right one.

 ## Usage